toddbranch/ECE382/labs/lab5/index.md

 ### Required Functionality

-Watch the Dave Jones' Trigger Holdoff video and achieve that functionality using both timer interrupts and a port 2 interrupt.
+Watch the [Dave Jones Trigger Hold-off](http://www.youtube.com/watch?v=ta096oBzSac) video and achieve that functionality using both timer interrupts and a port 2 interrupt.
 Turn an LED on and off with one button on the remote.
 Turn another LED on and off with a different button.

 The below image may be of some use:<br>
 ![schematic](schematic.jpg)